-The best time to apply for an HDB BTO flat is when the total income for both applicants are at the lowest (for eg. when you’re both still students).
+The best time to apply for an HDB BTO flat is when the total income for both applicants are at the lowest (when you’re both still students).

 When my wife and I applied for our BTO flat in 2012, I was still in uni while she just entered the workforce.